 25 Signs of Narcissistic Abuse

 There are many signs of narcissistic abuse in a relationship, whether platonic, familial, or romantic.
-Narcissists have an arsenal of tactics to destroy a person’s reality and confidence to gain or keep control over the relationship or marriage.
-They may make you feel crazy, meaning you will be less likely to reach for support from family and friends.
+Narcissists have an arsenal of tactics to destroy a person’s reality and confidence, to gain or keep control over the relationship or marriage.
+They may make you feel crazy, meaning you will be less likely to reach out for support from family and friends.
 A narcissist may use emotional, mental, physical, financial, spiritual, or sexual abuse.

 Here are 25 signs of narcissistic abuse:2,3